 A 25-year-old Mississippi mom, whose sons drowned after the SUV they were left in rolled into a creek, will not face charges in the incident.

-According to the Clarion-Ledger, Jenea Monique Payne was arrested last week and faced charges of negligent manslaughter and child neglect, after her two sons, 4-year-old Steve Smith and 1-year-old Rasheed Johnson Jr. were killed after being left in the vehicle.
+, Jenea Monique Payne was arrested last week and faced charges of negligent manslaughter and child neglect, after her two sons, 4-year-old Steve Smith and 1-year-old Rasheed Johnson Jr. were killed after being left in the vehicle.

 Payne told investigators that she left her three children, the two boys and their 2-year-old sister Raelynn Johnson, asleep in the car while she ran inside a quick stop.
 The 4-year-old was buckled into the front seat, and the two smaller children were in car seats in the back.